JBaczuk/aws-cost-estimator-dashboard/README.md

-# AwsCostEstimatorDashboard
+# Aws Cost Estimator Dashboard

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+In order to allow CORS for api requests in development mode, run chrome using the following command (OSX, Chrome 49+):

+`$ open -n -a Google\ Chrome --args --disable-web-security --user-data-dir=/tmp/chrome`

 ## Code scaffolding